 Tags: switzerland travel blog, traveling in Switzerland, valley bregaglia, what to see in valley bregaglia, small valley towns in Switzerland, Swiss Postal bus to St Moritz, driving in Switzerland Bregaglia valley, sgraffiti, travel tips for Switzerland, Sgraffiti artwork, traditional Swiss architecture, Engadin Valley, travel blog Switzerland, travel blog Switzerland towns, vicosoprano switzerland, frescos in swiss valley towns, towns to visit in Swiss valley on the way to st. mortiz

-Traveling in the Swiss Valley of Bregaglia continued – Part Three – Bondo and Soglio
+Traveling in the Swiss Valley of Bregaglia continued – Part Five

 Driving through the Swiss Valley of Bregaglia means you can stop at all of the adorable Swiss valley towns.
 Below I describe the main stops one should make.
 Enjoy the scenery and keep reading to learn about these charming Swiss towns.
-After the border town of Castasegna (mentioned in the previous post) you approach a fork in the road leading one way to the quaint town of Bondo at the valley floor and the other that leads high into the mountains to Soglio.
+See previous posts to read about the towns of Bondo, Soglio, and Stampa.

 A map measured by steps – literally

 The town of Vicosoprano comes after Stampa and it is also extremely charming.
 Vicosoprano dates by to 1096 and is rather larger than the other towns.
 You will find it best to park in the large parking lot at the foot of the town, right off the main valley road again, and explore the town by foot.
 Vicosoprano is a town with bakery and dairy farm with the little grocery store selling the locally made bread.
 You can smell the sweet smell of breaking bread as it wafts through town but make sure to be ready in the store because the bread goes very quickly until the next batch of hot bread is ready for sale.